 - 1/3 cup water

-- 1 tbsp cornstarch or potato starch (for Passover, use potato starch)
+- 1 tablespoon cornstarch or potato starch (for Passover, use potato starch)

 - Put chopped strawberries and sugar into a small saucepan.
 Add 1/3 cup water to cover, stir to blend.
 Heat mixture over medium high heat until it boils.
 Stir, then reduce heat to medium.